 In South Africa, World Tuberculosis Day usually features widespread media campaigns, health awareness initiatives, and educational events.
 Government departments, in collaboration with non-governmental organizations, arrange these activities to educate communities and mobilise resources to fight TB.
 These functions are often held in high TB burden areas.
 Recognizing the gravity of the TB burden in the country, the South African National TB Association also conducts activities aimed at improving TB control efforts.
 World Tuberculosis Day is held each year on March 24th.

-Facts about World Tuberculosis Day
+Top 10 Facts for 2026 World Tuberculosis Day in South Africa

 In the News and Trending in South Africa for World Tuberculosis Day